bjosep/Diabetic_Retinopathy_Classification/README.md

 ## About
 Diabetic retinopathy is a diabetes complication that affects eyes.
 It is the leading cause of blindness among working aged adults.

-The goal of this project is to build a deep learning model to screen images for disease by classifying them into one of the five possible categories: No Diabetic Retinopathy,  Mild, Moderate, Severe, Profelivative Diabetic Retinopathy
+The goal of this project is to build a deep learning model to screen images for disease by classifying them into one of the five possible categories: No Diabetic Retinopathy,  Mild, Moderate, Severe, Proliferative Diabetic Retinopathy

 ## Demo video